rstraub/rstraub.github.io/_drafts/tweaks-for-productive-terminal.md

 ![Using Vim keybindings to manipulate a previous command effectively]({{ site.baseurl }}/assets/images/19-vim.gif)
 > Vim keybindings make editing commands easy

-What this allows you to do is to enter _Normal_ mode to edit text in commands just like you're used to in regular Vim.
+What this allows you to do is to enter _Normal_ mode to edit the text in commands just like you're used to in regular Vim.
 This is especially powerful for editing parts of a previously executed command.
 It also makes navigating command history more ergonomic, as you can use the `j` and `k` keys in normal mode to select previous or next commands.
 Never leave the [home row](https://en.wikipedia.org/wiki/Touch_typing#Home_row) on your keyboard again!